 Enabling Camel service connections

-If your PingAuthorize implementation relies on Apache Camel, you can enable Camel for both embedded and external (PDP) modes.
+If your PingAuthorize implementation relies on Apache Camel, you can enable Camel for both embedded and external policy decision point (PDP) modes.

 You must install the Policy Editor and the PingAuthorize server before enabling Camel services.